phhe/sparkSo/README.md

 ### The Project

-The idea is to get able to control sonos from wall mounted switches.
-A friend of mine is working at the hardware, below pictures of its current progress.
-As you can see this module also includes some LEDs which can also be controlled from the spark sitting in the back.
+The idea is to control sonos with switches mounted on the wall like light switches.
+A friend of mine is working on the hardware, below pictures of its current progress.
+As you can see this module includes some LEDs which can be used to indicate the mute status of a speaker or something somiliar.

 [Picture 1](https://github.com/phhe/sparkSo/blob/master/img/IMG_5257.jpeg?raw=true)